SmartBear/hiptest-api-documentation/source/includes/_authentication.md

 * Your uid

-You can get this authentication token using the `auth/sign_in` endpoint (only working if you registered to Hiptest using your email) or directly in your Hiptest profile page.
+You can get this authentication token using the `auth/sign_in` endpoint (only working if you registered to CucumberStudio using your email) or directly in your CucumberStudio profile page.

 <aside class="notice">
   If you are getting your credentials through the API, your token will be set in the response headers
 </aside>

- Hiptest expects for the authentication token to be included in all API requests to the server, in the HTTP headers of your requests
+ CucumberStudio expects for the authentication token to be included in all API requests to the server, in the HTTP headers of your requests

 ## Useful information about the access-token